tadisdef/paleonion/README.md

 - If you do notice anything glitchy/needs to be revised let me know on github (and sourceforge if that is set up)

 - Feel free to check out another Tor service I created called UnBlock TorBlock.
 This uses third-party non-Tor proxies to allow Tor users to get around the TorBlock utilities some sites use to block Tor users.
-It is free at www.tadisdef.ml
+It is free at www.tadisdef.ml or the tor relay "tadisdef00paleonion"

 - Special thanks to to Jason and Erik at The Elephant Rooms, Lexington, Ky (www.terstudios.com facebook: theelephantrooms) and Ryan Camenisch (www.ryancamensich.com twitter: @ryancamenisch) for their logo designs and support.